zoonoo/azure-docs.ko-kr/articles/virtual-machines-linux-configure-raid.md

 		Changes will remain in memory only, until you decide to write them.
 		After that, of course, the previous content won't be recoverable.

-		WARNING: DOS-compatible mode is deprecated.
+		경고: DOS-compatible mode is deprecated.
 It's strongly recommended to switch off the mode (command 'c') and change display units to sectors (command 'u').